Managing an industrial facility is a crucial task and is the main way to make production activities run efficiently.

 The 8 disciplines of this method are:

-• Precise definition of the problem.
+- Precise definition of the problem

-• Identify the root cause of the problem.
+- Identify the root cause of the problem

-• Determine and examine permanent correction solutions.
+- Determine and examine permanent corrective solutions

-• Apply and verify permanent corrective solutions.
+- Apply and verify permanent corrective solutions